Full body dog winter coat on a dog standing in the snow.

 Dog coats are designed for outdoor use.
 Leaving a winter coat on your dog inside can cause them to overheat, which can be dangerous.
 Even if your house feels chilly to you, your dog has a fur coat of their own.
 Once you’re back from your walk, make it a habit to take their coat off right away.
 This lets their skin breathe and helps them regulate their body temperature naturally.

-How to Care for Your Dog's Winter Coat
+Washing and Storing Your Dog's Winter Coat

 You’ve invested in a quality winter coat to keep your dog warm and dry, so you’ll want to make it last.
 With a little routine care, you can keep their gear in top shape for many winters to come.
 Proper maintenance not only extends the life of the coat but also ensures it continues to perform its job, protecting your pup from the elements.